Sher Ali Khan Pataudi

-Major General Nawabzada Sher Ali Khan of Pataudi (نوابزادہ شیر علی خان بڑیچ پٹوڈی) HJ (13 May 1913 – 29 May 2002) was a Major General in Pakistan.
-Born into the Pataudi family, He was the second son of Nawab Ibrahim Ali Khan, in Pataudi and his wife Shahar Bano Begum, daughter of Amiruddin Ahmad Khan, the Nawab of Loharu.
+Nawabzada Sher Ali Khan of Pataudi (نوابزادہ شیر علی خان بڑیچ پٹوڈی) HJ (13 May 1913 – 29 May 2002) was a Pakistan Army general who served as Chief of the General Staff and later became a diplomat and politician.
+Born into the Pataudi family, he was the second son of Nawab Ibrahim Ali Khan, and his wife Shahar Bano Begum, daughter of Amiruddin Ahmad Khan, the Nawab of Loharu.

+He was the author of several books and the recipient of the highest civil awards from governments in Malaysia, Yugoslavia and Indonesia, and was a Dato of the State of Pahang in Malaysia.

 Family and background

-Sher Ali Khan Pataudi is the son of Ibrahim Ali Khan, the 7th Nawab of Pataudi from 1913 to 1917, and Shahar Bano Begum, daughter of Amiruddin Ahmad Khan, the Nawab of Loharu.
+Sher Ali Khan Pataudi was the son of Ibrahim Ali Khan, the 7th Nawab of Pataudi from 1913 to 1917, and Shahar Bano Begum, daughter of Amiruddin Ahmad Khan, the Nawab of Loharu.
 Through his mother, he is related to the Urdu poet Mirza Ghalib, and the first Prime Minister of Pakistan, Nawabzada Liaquat Ali Khan.
+He was the brother of Iftikhar Ali Khan Pataudi (the 8th Nawab of Pataudi) and uncle of Mansoor Ali Khan Pataudi, the 9th Nawab of Pataudi and captain of Indian cricket team and granduncle of actors Saif Ali Khan and Soha Ali Khan.

 Sher Ali Khan married Silvat Mueenuddin younger daughter of Mian Ghulam Mueenudin of Lahore, and had four sons and a daughter.
 He died 29 May 2002 at Sher Manzil in Lahore.
-One of his sons, Major General Isfandiyar Ali Khan Pataudi, was the commander of the Pakistan Army's 25th Mechanized Division and Deputy Director-General of Pakistan's premier intelligence agency, the Inter-Services Intelligence.
+One of his sons, Major General Isfandiyar Ali Khan Pataudi, was the commander of the Pakistan Army's 25th Mechanized Division and Deputy Director-General-Analysis (DG-A) of Pakistan's premier intelligence agency, the Inter-Services Intelligence.

-Career
+Military career

 He was commissioned into the 7th Light Cavalry of the British Indian Army in 1933.
 He subsequently commanded the 1st battalion of the First Punjab Regiment during the Second World War.

 After the war, he served as the Defence Attaché of the British Indian Armed Forces in Washington, D.C.
 Having chosen to move to Pakistan at independence, he commanded Pakistan's 14 (Parachute) Brigade during the 1947 Kashmir War in which action he was awarded the first Hilal-i-Jurat of Pakistan.
 He was appointed Adjutant General of the Pakistan Army and later served as the Chief of General Staff.

 He was superseded along with Maj.
 Gen. Adam Khan and the former Commandant Command and Staff College Maj Gen M.A.
 Latif Khan when Maj Gen Muhammad Musa and Maj Gen Habibullah Khan Khattak were made C-in-C and COS respectively in October 1958.